Feng Shui for the Fire Horse year 2026

 Here’s how it works:

-- The 12 zodiac animals group into elemental trios, each tied to one of the Five Elements (Wood, Fire, Earth, Metal, Water).
+1. The 12 zodiac animals group into elemental trinities, each tied to one of the Five Elements (Wood, Fire, Earth, Metal, Water).
 They are called 3 harmonies.

-- Within this trio, the Horse is the peak of Fire energy, representing midsummer and full intensity.
+3. Within this trinity, the Horse is the peak of Fire energy, representing midsummer and full intensity.

-- The San Sha always falls opposite the peak.
-Since the Horse dominates the South, the San Sha rests in the North.
+4. The San Sha always falls opposite the peak of the triangle.
+Since the Horse is the summit in South, the San Sha rests opposite in North.

 In 2026, the San Sha also sits in the North.
 Combined with Sui Po, this makes North one of the most fragile sectors of the year.